-God is Lord of all, but how does this bring his church to unity?
-In this sermon, Dr. Martyn Lloyd-Jones teaches about how these two things interact with each other.
-First off, as Paul reminds us in Ephesians 4:6, there is one God— not everyone recognizes that, and this alone brings disunity of doctrine.
+God is Lord of all, but how does this bring His church to unity?
+In this sermon on Ephesians 4:6 titled “One God,” Dr. Martyn Lloyd-Jones teaches how these two things interact with each other.
+As Paul reminds in Ephesians 4:6, there is one God— not everyone recognizes that, and this alone brings disunity of doctrine.
 Additionally, God is one.
-Similarly to the first one point, many don’t acknowledge this.
-Dr. Lloyd-Jones also reminds us that the end of our salvation is to bring us to God— it does not stop at Jesus.
-Through Jesus, we have access to God.
-What does it mean when Paul writes that God is the “father of all?”
-Many understand this to support a universal brotherhood of all people and a universal fatherhood of God, but Dr. Lloyd-Jones helps us to understand that Paul means God is the father of all who believe in him.
-Finally, as Paul says, God is through all— He is sovereign over everything, including all the life of the church.
-Dr. Lloyd-Jones continues “We can’t contemplate all this as a church without being one.”
-Possessing a correct understanding of God and how he relates to his followers will breed unity because the end of all doctrine is to lead to the worship and knowledge of God.
+Dr. Lloyd-Jones also reminds that the end of one’s salvation is to bring them to God but it does not stop at Jesus.
+Through Jesus, His people have access to God.
+What does it mean when Paul writes that God is the “father of all”?
+Many understand this to support a universal kinship of all people and a universal fatherhood of God, but Dr. Lloyd-Jones explains that Paul means God is the Father of all who believe in Him.
+Finally, as Paul says, God is through all — He is sovereign over everything, including all the life of the church.
+Dr. Lloyd-Jones continues, “We can’t contemplate all this as a church without being one.”
+Possessing a correct understanding of God and how He relates to His followers will breed unity because the end of all doctrine is to lead to the worship and knowledge of God.

 About Dr. Martyn Lloyd-Jones